HOME Catalog WHAT'S NEW? ABOUT PDN MORE INFORMATION

 Some breeders blindly follow such trends in choosing nonsensical cultivar names, not realizing that these names are the only official name of their new introduction.
 A UK primrose breeder, Geoff Nicolle, wanted to name and patent his new primrose after his granddaughter Katy McSparron.
 Instead he patented it under the cultivar name Primula 'Prinic' PP 12,892 and marketed it under his granddaughters name.
 I have corresponded with his granddaughter who is furious and stubbornly insistent that the plant is named after her.
 Unfortunately, it's becoming quite common where people who are to be honored or commemorated with a plant being named after them are left with nothing but an invalid trademark with no plant attached.
 A great new plant is then stuck with a nonsensical name.

 As I mentioned earlier, Article 19.13 of the Code does not allow for the use of these nonsensical names.
 In contradicting itself, however, the current version of the Code now allows nonsensical code name exceptions (Article 19.27).
 This is where political pressures have crept into what should have remained a scientific document.
 Privately, one of the authors of the Code told me the breeders of certain worldwide crops such as alstroemeria, carnations, and roses would raise too much of a fuss if the nomenclature committee made the wording in the Code any stronger.
-In other words, the authors of the current edition of the Code caved to those who were already violating the Code, similar to the concept of changing laws so that the number of criminals diminishes.
+In other words, the authors of the current edition of the Code caved to those who were already violating the Code, similar to the concept of changing laws so that the number of criminals diminish.

 Many breeders and growers of new plants properly choose to try and recoup their investment in producing a new plant by securing a royalty payment from those producing the plant.
 Plant patents are the only legal means of protecting a proprietary plant.
 Patents are good for 20 years (formerly 17 years) after the date of patent filing.
 After this time, anyone can legally propagate and sell a formerly patented cultivar.
 Patents require quite a bit of paperwork and a fee that many smaller growers may find a bit expensive.
 Many growers have the false impression that trademarks give them an easier and cheaper alternative to patents, but this is not the case.